Is this the end of enterprise bargaining?

 The ‘supported bargaining’ stream replaces the existing ‘low-paid bargaining’ stream.
 In this stream, the FWC will decide whether to authorise a supported bargaining process having regard to the prevailing pay and conditions within the relevant industry or sector and clearly identifiable common interests such as geography, the nature of the enterprises and whether the relevant industry or sector is substantially government-funded.

-The Bill’s Explanatory Memorandum states that this may include low paid occupations, female-dominated sectors, as well as employees with a disability, employees who are culturally and linguistically diverse and First Nations employees.
-As such, it could be significantly broader than the previous low-paid bargaining stream which it is replacing.
+The Act’s Explanatory Memorandum states that this may include low paid occupations, female-dominated sectors, as well as employees with a disability, employees who are culturally and linguistically diverse and First Nations employees.
+As such, it could be significantly broader than the previous low-paid bargaining stream which it replaces and could extend to employers in the resources sector.

 Employees will be able to take protected (lawful) industrial action (across employers in the relevant industry/sector) in pursuit of a supported bargaining agreement.